Beef Cattle Extension and Outreach Programs

 Clemson Extension helps producers to focus on product evaluation, assists with performance testing, records management, improving marketing, control of parasites, and using proper management skills and techniques.
 Information is distributed through a number of techniques such as newsletters, production meetings, workshops and individual farm visits.

 Clemson Extension assists in forming producer organizations and serves in an advisory capacity to many agencies and organizations.

 Programs and Resources

 Clemson University Cooperative Extension Service offers an Advanced Reproductive Techniques Program specializing in artificial insemination (A.I.).
 Instructors include personnel from South East Select Sires Cooperative and Clemson University.
 The school consists of 16 hours of classroom lectures and 16 hours of laboratories in breeding technique, semen handling, synchronization of estrus and other aspects of artificial insemination.
-The 2018 course is currently full.
-If you would like to be added to our waiting list, please complete our online form.
+If you would like to receive information about registration and class dates, please complete our online form.